 Q: How does the NDDF define a business headquarters?

 A: Headquarters: The place where a business's executive management and key managerial and support staff are located.
 A corporate headquarters is considered a business's most important location and may also lend prestige to its host city and help attract other businesses to the area.
+AMP requires 1) a business’s principal address registered with the ND Secretary of State be a North Dakota address and 2) at least one C-Suite employee and 25% of all W2 employees and independent contractors must be residents of North Dakota.

 Q: Who is considered a "principal" of my business?